4-manifolds in 7-space

 The following corollary gives examples where the embedded connected sum action of on is trivial and where it is effective.

-(b) Let be a closed connected 4-manifold such that and the signature of is not divisible by the square of an integer .
-Then for each pair of embeddings and the embedding is isotopic to ; in other words, is injective.
+(b) If and is not divisible by the square of an integer .
+Then for any pair of embeddings and the embedding is isotopic to ; in other words, is injective.

-(c) If is a closed connected 4-manifold such that and for an embedding , then for every embedding the embedding is not isotopic to .
+(c) If and for an embedding , then for every embedding the embedding is not isotopic to .

 - [Boechat&Haefliger1970] J. Boéchat and A. Haefliger, Plongements différentiables des variétés orientées de dimension dans , (French) Essays on Topology and Related Topics (Mémoires dédiés à Georges de Rham), Springer, New York (1970), 156–166.
 MR0270384 (42 #5273) Zbl 0199.27003